ddskolla/dds/README.txt

 	* LBSProject - GET Latitude and Longetude and point out location on a map using google apis and Private/Public Keys.

 	* SensorsProjet - List all available sensors on the device and display their outputs in real time.

+REST Projects
+	*RESTOne - Contains code for REST web services.
+Built using Maven and deployed and tested on tomcat 6.
+Also Tested on an Android Device using the HTTPSampleProject explained above.